objectsyndicate/blocktwine/README.md

 - The foundation will be governed by a panel of industry leaders.
 - Representatives will come from a pool of people representing their company.
 - The network will be a combined effort which may be capitalized upon in many ways.
-- By joining forces and building the network the industry will have a new arenel of tools at its disposal.
+- By joining forces and building the network the industry will have a new arsenal of tools at its disposal.
 These tools will decrease waste and increase revenue which is the motive to participate.

 Some proposed use cases,